-As regards the faculties needed to enact such a philosophical method, I hold that all that is needed, strictly speaking, is personhood; or rather the function that I hold to define personhood, which is sapience.
+The only faculties needed to enact such a philosophical method are precisely those that I hold to define personhood itself, which is to say, sapience.

 "Sapience" literally means just "wisdom" in Latin, but I mean it in a more technical sense (that I will elaborate upon in later essays) as a reflexivity of the mind and will; as self-awareness and self-control, the ability to have opinions about your opinions, to be aware of what you are thinking, to assess whether you are thinking the correct things, and if you deem that you are not, to cause yourself to think differently.